joaomiguelvieira/kNN-STUFF/README.md

 Wrote  : </home/joaovieira/tmp/project_1/project_1.srcs/sources_1/bd/design_1/design_1.bd>
 ```

-From the menu *Sources*, right-click on your design and select *Create HDL Wrapper...*.
+From the menu *Sources*, right-click on your design and select *Create HDL Wrapper*.
 Then select *Let Vivado manage wrapper and auto-update* and hit *Ok*.

 Finally, in the *Flow Navigator* menu, under *PROGRAM AND DEBUG*, hit *Generate Bitstream*.
 You will be prompted to launch Synthesis and Implementation first.
 Accept the suggestion, select the number of jobs to run (choose the highest number from the dropdown list), and press *Ok* to generate the bitstream.
 When Vivado finishes generating the bitstream, you can close the dialog window.

 ## Create an application project
-Before creating an SDK project, from the Vivado menu hit *File*, *Export* and *Export Hardware...*.
+Before creating an SDK project, from the Vivado menu hit *File*, *Export* and *Export Hardware*.
 Make sure that you include the bitstream and hit *Ok*.
 Vivado has a known bug in exporting designs.
 Thus **you need to export it twice**.

 After exporting the design **twice**, hit *File* and *Launch SDK*.